Trace: » residency » conferences » getting_something_other_than_a_postdoc_lore » nomad » movie_night » housing » reductions » student_jobs

 Typically, an effort of this size also requires one person to be designated as being the master planner as well, in addition to any lower-level responsibilities.

-Every Tuesday at 3:30 the department gathers for doughnuts in the lounge.
-The Tuesday Tea Czar does NOT provide these doughnuts (perhaps excepting the first day of the semester).
-The Czar merely wrangles OTHERS to do it and emails them the day before to remind them to do it.
+Every Tuesday at 3:30 the department gathers to eat baked goods in the lounge.
+The TAFT Czar does NOT provide the food (perhaps excepting the first day of the semester).
+The Czar merely wrangles OTHERS to do it and emails them the day before to remind them to do it or has a robot do it.
 One lucky student per semester gets this cushy job.

 Grad Student/Post Doc Seminar (GSPS)

 The Graduate Assembly is the arm of the student government specifically dedicated to graduate students.
 It receives graduate student fees and distributes them to various worthy projects around campus, including providing money for graduate students to attend conferences.
 The undergraduate student body, ASUC, technically represents graduate students as well, but is dominated by undergraduates (and, historically speaking, petty party politics and bickering).
 If you're used to ineffectual student government, the GA may surprise you.
-To be the GA rep, you must serve on a GA or campus committee, such as the Campbell Hall Replacement Committee (so whoever holds this job might want that one, too, since they have to serve on a committee, anyway).
+To be the GA rep, you must serve on a GA or campus committee, such as the New Building Committee (so whoever holds this job might want that one, too, since they have to serve on a committee, anyway).
 Committee time requirements can be as low as a few hours per month.
 The GA meets once a month for 2-4 hours and provides food.
 Your main duties will be to attend the GA and committee meetings and keep the other grad students apprised of goings on.
-Astronomy is allowed one GA delegate as well as an alternate, who must also be a committee member (and can only vote if the delegate is not present).
+Astronomy is allowed one GA delegate as well as an alternate, who may also be a committee member (not required) and can only vote if the delegate is not present.

 Association of Graduate Student Employees Steward (Union Rep)